 6. Raw Agave Sweetener

 Agave nectar has been used as a natural sweetener in Mexico for centuries.
-According to Registered Dietician Karen Graham, agave sweetener is approximately 80 percent to 90 percent fructose with the remaining ingredient being glucose, depending on the plant.
+According to Registered Dietician Karen Graham, agave sweetener is approximately 80% to 90% fructose with the remaining ingredient being glucose, depending on the plant.
 “If you consume too much fructose, excess amounts get stored as fat leading to a fatty liver, or non-alcoholic fatty liver disease, and contribute to obesity — especially belly fat,” says Graham.
 With high fructose consumption, some of the fat ends up in the bloodstream as small LDL, or “bad” cholesterol particles.
 The small size allows them to get lodged into the arteries, causing atherosclerosis (plaque buildup).

 Many people unknowingly experience fructose intolerance.
 “Eating high amounts of fructose, such as in agave sweetener, can result in acne and symptoms of diabetes in non-diabetics,” explains Graham.